ingdir/jquery-polling-plugin/README.md

 });
 ```

-### Configuring your events
+### Configuring Your Events

-You can define multiple events with different names and options:
+You can define multiple events with different names and options.
+In this case, we provide a custom comparison function to support case-insensitive comparisons.
 ```javascript
 $.definePollingEvent('updateNoCase', {
     eqFn: function(oldVal, newVal, el) {